junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Hell is Hell, Dean," Sam says in his Sam-branded patient soothing voice.
 "What about you check that one out, then go home, I can take the rest."

-After a quiet moment, Dean asks, "You sure about that?"
+Dean is quite for a moment, then asks, "You sure about that?"

-"Not really, but I get it."
+"Not really, I need you here.
+You know, demons can get nasty.
+But I get it."
 Sam sighs again tiredly.
-"Gotta make sure Cas is okay, right?"
+"If you think Cas needs you more, then go.
+It's your call.
+Gotta make sure he's okay, right?"

-Dean considers for a minute, then gives way, "You know what, you're right.
+Dean considers for a minute, then gives way.
+"You know what, you're right, we should finish this first.
 It's gonna be a long-ass drive, I'll need my switch driver and you'll need backup if we do find Crowley's hideout.
 Might as well stick to the plan and we can both go home early."

 Sam huffs a small relieved breath.
 "Sounds good to me."

+Dean shifts his attention back to the road and the task in hand, but he finds it so difficult to keep his mind from wandering back to bunker from time to time.

 <br>